 In the insurance world, "pre-existing conditions" are a hot topic.
-It should come as no surprise that the same holds true with travel insurance; if you have a pre-existing condition, you'll need to consider that when making arrangements for travel insurance.
+It should come as no surprise that the same holds true with travel health insurance; if you have a pre-existing condition, you'll need to consider that when making arrangements for travel insurance.
 It's also important to consider pre-existing conditions of your loved ones, whether they're traveling with you or not, before you purchase a travel insurance policy.

 It's possible to get travel insurance even if you or a loved one have a pre-existing condition.
 In some policies, a pre-existing conditions waiver is actually included as one of the benefits as long as you purchase the policy within a specified time frame – usually anywhere from 10-30 days of making your initial trip payment.
 In such cases, there is usually no additional paperwork required to obtain your travel insurance policy, and no additional fee for the benefit.
 It's considered a part of the standard travel insurance comprehensive policy when it is purchased this way.
 However, in other cases, you'll need to look into getting coverage for your pre-existing condition separately, in which case there may be additional fees or paperwork required.